 Vanity and the senator exchange panicked glances.

-Kendra says, "That's not good.
-The worst thing I can imagine is being caught in a mindnet stream controlled by Power."
+Lucid says, "That's not good.
+The worst thing I can imagine is being caught in a mindnet feed controlled by Power."